 The purpose behind these SEO domain names was obvious; they would generate a higher position in the search results.
 But that was then, this is now.

 So, your primary concern these days is promoting your brand name.
-Sometimes it is possible to get a.com with your exact business name however, if your business name is too long, then a shorter version of that is probably better.
-The goal here is getting your potential customers to remember the name.
+Sometimes it is possible to get a.com with your exact business name however if your business name is too long, then a shorter version of that is probably better.
+The goal here is to get your potential customers to remember the name.

 Decide if your business name is one that can compete with on the Internet.
 What I mean by that is you need to figure out how many other websites are trying to rank for those terms.
 As an example, developers nation.
 As of today if you do a search on Google for “developers nation” you get 61,100 results.